Steering wheel stalk switch with rotating ring.

-Unlike what happens during conventional dimming, the light beam continues with main beam on both sides of oncoming traffic or vehicles ahead - only the part of the light beam that points directly to the vehicle is dimmed.
+If the active main beam has adaptive functionalityDepending on the car's equipment level. then, unlike what happens during conventional dimming, the light beam continues to illuminate with main beam on both sides of oncoming traffic or vehicles ahead - only the part of the light beam that points directly to the vehicle is dimmed.

 The lighting returns to full main beam about a second after the camera sensor no longer detects the headlamp beams from oncoming traffic or the rear lights from vehicles in front.

 The function can start while driving in the dark when the car's speed is approx. 20 km/h(12 mph) or higher.